 Swan Vesta was founded in 1883 and is a Glasgow-based producer of matches.
-It manufactures matches shorter than conventional pocket matches.
-This is the story of how Swan Vesta emerged by capturing idea.
+It manufactures matches shorter than conventional pocket matches, and until 2018, they were famous as strike-anywhere matches.
+And here’s how Swan Vesta emerged by capturing an idea.

 In the early 1900s, a factory worker approached the leadership of Swan Vesta with an amazing idea.
 He believed that his idea could possibly save the company millions of pounds.